 It can be very useful to know how to practice Tantra alone, even when we have a partner available.
-For men, it can be easier to learn how to control ejaculation by practising alone at first.
-For women, exploring our own bodies and understanding what gives us pleasure is an important part of preparing for practising Tantra with a partner.
+For men, it can be easier to learn how to control ejaculation by practicing alone at first.
+For women, exploring our own bodies and understanding what gives us pleasure is an important part of preparing for practicing Tantra with a partner.

 When you practice Tantra alone, put just as much effort into setting the spiritual context as you would when practising with a partner.